Yuda Saydun

 Taking a holistic approach means considering every aspect of your cybersecurity strategy, similar to a doctor reviewing all elements of a patient’s health prior to making an official diagnosis.
 It's not just about having the right tools; it's about integrating those tools into a cohesive system that works together with the rest of your strategy.

-Fusing Advanced Technology with Human Intelligence
+Fusing Advanced Technology with Human and Threat Intelligence

 Advanced technologies such as generative AI and machine learning (ML) are able to analyze large amounts of data very quickly and accurately.
 These rapidly advancing technologies can identify patterns and anomalies that may indicate a threat.
 The valuable insights provided by these tools can help human analysts make better-informed decisions at a more rapid pace.